-For all testing, test waters shall be prepared daily and verified in accordance with Tables 1 and 2.
+Test waters shall be prepared daily and verified in accordance with Tables 1 and 2, except the conditioning water.
 Daily test water characteristics shall be sampled, analyzed and results provided in the final report.
 All sample volumes collection, both microbiological and chemical shall be collected such that sufficient sample volume remains after analysis to allow for retain sample.
 The remaining volume of sample shall be retained for confirmation or retesting purposes, when necessary.
+Flows shall be measured and recording at each test day start, at sample collection (start), and at the end of each test day.